Autumn Challenge 2024 now completed

 Futura Light is a much loved font inspired by elements of Bauhaus design.
 Ideal for headlines, banners, logos & more, it will make your words stand out.

-By Sally Casey
+By Shirley Casey

 I didn't find out about the Chair's Challenge until Member's Day but when I did I thought I would like to make something loosely based on a tree shape.
 The very next day I found a metal tea light holder at a car boot sale.
 I had already been experimenting with binding and coiling yarn around clothes line after a workshop at our Sewing Bee in the village.
 So I bound the "branches" of the metal frame in a variety of yarns and ribbons.
 Used a mat I was already in the process of making for it to stand on and a "skirt" decorated with Dorset buttons to cover the base.
 And then I remembered that there was the frame of an old water feature languishing in the garage (the ceramic bowl broken or chipped long discarded ).This fitted perfectly around half the "tree" and I made a waterfall to cascade through the hoops, of Florentine embroidery backed with satin ribbon and embellished with beads etc. I really enjoyed making it as it evolved organically.